nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/practices/definition-of-done-dod.md

 A simple definition of DOD from Scrum: "a shared understanding of expectations that the Increment must live up to in order to be releasable into production.
 Managed by the Scrum Team."

 <div class="ratio ratio-16x9">
-  <iframe src="https://www.youtube.com/embed/RzWFeLfSnP0" title="YouTube video" allowfullscreen></iframe>
+  <iframe src="https://www.youtube.com/embed/RzWFeLfSnP0" title="Why is done so important in the Reporting & Data Space?" allowfullscreen></iframe>
 </div>

 No mater what you are building you should have a clear and concise definition of done that can be understood and articulated by the whole Team, and ideally by your stakeholders.